-If your request is denied or denied, you can appeal.
-In the denial letter you will get all the information on how and when to appeal.
+If the application is denied, the applicant may be able to appeal.
+In the denial letter you obtain all the information on how and when to appeal.

 The appeal will be sent to the Board of Immigration Appeals after requesting it and making the respective payment.

-You can learn more about how to appeal an immigration decision in our dedicated article on the subject.
+You can learn more about how to appeal an immigration decision in our dedicated blog on the subject.

-If I Married An American Citizen In The USA, Can I Be A Resident?
+If I Married An American Citizen In The USA, Can I Become A Resident?

-If you were recently married; that is, if you have been married for less than 2 years, then you will have a conditional residence that can expire and if that happens, you may face deportation.
+For example, if you were recently married; That is, if you have been married for less than 2 years, then you will have a conditional residence that can expire and if it does, you may face deportation.

-If you are willing to arrange the papers for your spouse, it is best to contact our immigration attorney.
+If you are wanting to fix your spouse’s papers, it is best to contact our immigration attorneys.

 After studying your case, we will give you all the possible tools so that you can arrange any type of procedure or documentation for your partner.

-Curbelo Law Helps You with Petitions To Bring Your Spouse To The U. S.
+Curbelo Law Helps You With The Petition To Bring Your Spouse To The U. S.

-Now you have a clear view on what it takes to bring your foreign spouse to the U. S. If you are looking for legal advice to bring your spouse to the United States, do not hesitate to contact the law firm of Curbelo Law.
-With over 10 years of experience in the legal area of immigration, we are ready to assist you in this and any other immigration procedure.
+If you are looking for legal advice to petition to bring your spouse to the United States, do not hesitate to contact the law firm of Curbelo Law.
+With over 10 years of successful experience bringing couples together, we are ready to assist you in this and any other immigration procedure.